gautemo/Gaute-Meek-Olsen/src/today-i-learned/vue-router-link-active.md

 </template>
 <template #1>

-The Vue Router automaticly applies classes to active router links.
-No need to compare the url yourself.
+The Vue Router automatically applies classes to active router links.
+No need to compare the URL yourself.

 ```vue
 <router-link to="/link">Link</router-link>